- Home

 -

 Authors: Galia Zaied Awean, Khalel Salamah, Naser Elkum, Lars Hedin and Abdussalam Shah Ak ShahBackground: A minority of children attend an Emergency may have a serious underlying, systemic infection as a cause of fever.
 Blood culture remains the gold standard approach to establish the diagnosis and presence of pathogens in a child with suspected, serious bacterial infection.
-This study describes the proportion of positive blood cultures and correlation with a basic investigation (C-reactive protein, absolute neutrophil count) and clinical presentation in children visiting an emergency.
+This study describes the proportion of positive blood cultures and correlation with a basic investigation (C-reactive protein, absolute neutrophil count) an Read More

 -